$L^2$-Gradient Flows of Spectral Functionals: Introduction

 \item The fractional Laplacian, for $s\in(0,1)$, with where the integral should be read in the principal value sense, and $\dom=H^s(\sfD)$ or $\dom=H^s_0(\sfD)$. \item The Dirichlet (resp.~Neumann) Bilaplacian corresponding to $\dom=H^2_0(\sfD)$ (or $H^2(\sfD)$) and $\E(u,v)=\int_\sfD\nabla^2 u: \nabla^2 v\,\d\mm$ in dimension $d\le 8$. \item We can also consider the Dirichlet form induced by a nondegenerate Gaussian measure $\mm$ in a separable Hilbert space $\sfD$, see e.g.~\cite[Chap.~10]{DaPrato}. \end{enumerate} \paragraph{\bfseries $L^2$-gradient flows} The aim of this paper is to study the $L^2$-gradient flow

-of potentials driven by the limiting subdifferential (known also as Mordukhovich subdifferential~\cite{krmo,mor1, mor}) of a functional $\functional:L^2(\sfD,\mm)\to \R\cup\{+\infty\}$ arising from the sum of two competing terms $\GG$ and $\HH$: \begin{enumerate}[(1)] \item a convex (or a quadratic perturbation of a convex) confining term $\GG$ (typically nonsmooth, as the indicator function of a closed convex set of $L^2(\sfD,\mm)$) such that $\GG(V)=+\infty$ iff $V\not\in \K$, which in particular forces the potential $V$ to stay above the constant $V_{\rm min}$. $\GG$ will keep track of the class of admissible potentials (see for example \eqref{eq:admi} below). \item A term
+of potentials driven by the limiting subdifferential (known also as Mordukhovich subdifferential~\cite{krmo,mor1, mor}) of a functional $\functional:L^2(\sfD,\mm)\to \R\cup\{+\infty\}$ arising from the sum of two competing terms $\GG$ and $\HH$: \begin{enumerate}[(1)] \item a convex (or a quadratic perturbation of a convex) confining term $\GG$ (typically nonsmooth, such as the indicator function of a closed convex set of $L^2(\sfD,\mm)$) such that $\GG(V)=+\infty$ iff $V\not\in \K$, which in particular forces the potential $V$ to stay above the constant $V_{\rm min}$. $\GG$ will keep track of the class of admissible potentials (see, e.g., formula \eqref{eq:admi} below). \item A term